You know traffic presents a nightmare. The more traffic the more accidents. But how bad is it?

 The numbers come from a global leader in transportation analytics, INRIX, Inc. whose research ranks the highways and the city streets of the USA as the most congested of any developed country on the planet.

 The 10 U.S. cities with the worst traffic based on traffic congestion, in reverse order and based on the average number of hours stuck in no-move traffic each year are shown in the graphic below.
 Dallas suffers the tenth worse traffic.
 Los Angeles earns bragging rights as the number one worst city for heavily congested highways.
 But then again if you live or visit either place you likely already know that.
+With Atlanta coming in in fourth position, it may be worth knowing that you can look for lawyers here should you become involved in a road accident there.

 Those of us unlucky enough to drive in and out of the $25 Billion Dollar ‘Big-Dig’ tunnels of Boston know what it’s like to endure the seventh worst traffic in the U.S. Boston traffic worsened from the previous year when the city ranked number eight on the list.